1. Overview of load balancing in Foreman

 -

-On Smart Proxy server, stop the Puppet server:
+On Smart Proxy server that is the Puppetserver Certificate Authority, stop the Puppet server:

 -

-Generate Puppet certificates for all other Smart Proxy servers that you configure for load balancing, except the first system where you configure Puppet certificates signing:
+Generate Puppet certificates for all other Smart Proxy servers that you configure for load balancing, except the system where you first configured Puppet certificate signing:

 # puppetserver ca generate \ --ca-client \ --certname smartproxy.example.com \ --subject-alt-names loadbalancer.example.com